wpswings/subscriptions-for-woocommerce/README.txt

 **GET SUBSCRIPTIONS FOR WOOCOMMERCE AND INCREASE RECURRING REVENUE.
 MANAGE WOOCOMMERCE SUBSCRIPTION ON YOUR ONLINE & OFFLINE STORE WITH RECURRING BILLINGS ON CHECKOUT PAGES**

-Subscriptions for WooCommerce plugin allow merchants to provide their recurring services or product periodically through WooCommerce subscription plans.
+Subscriptions for WooCommerce plugin allow merchants to provide their recurring services or product periodically through subscription plans.
 Thus, it helps in collecting the recurring revenue of your store.
 The [**Subscriptions for WooCommerce Pro**](https://wpswings.com/product/subscriptions-for-woocommerce-pro/?utm_source=wpswings-subs-pro&utm_medium=subs-org-page&utm_campaign=subscription-pro) plugin is a solution for a variety of businesses.
 From OTT platform, gym services, monthly allowance dealer, milk services, and online courses to eCommerce stores revamp your WooCommerce store to sell your recurring services.
-Capture and keep users engaged with your business with our elite subscription plugin.
+Capture and keep users engaged with your business.

 [youtube https://www.youtube.com/watch?v=2VFyxZl3l-A?rel=0]

 == WITH THE SUBSCRIPTIONS FOR WOOCOMMERCE PLUGIN YOU CAN: ==

-* Provide free of cost WooCommerce subscription on products.
 * Generate trouble-free recurring revenue with recurring payments from users.
 * Sell subscription-based products and recurring services for a set period.
+* Compatible with PayPal Standard payment gateway.
 * Convert a simple product-selling eCommerce store into a fully functional WooCommerce subscription-based store.
-* Provide free trials of subscription-based products and services to your customers and build loyalty
+* Provide free trials of subscription-based products and services to your customers and build loyalty.
-* Limit the free trial and set the frequency for it.
-* Charge recurring subscription fees for your products and services.
 * Cancel WooCommerce subscriptions anytime.
+* Get updated order notes with reasons for failed recurring payments (Stripe and PayPal).
 * Subscription status will be on hold when order status fails.
 * Subscriptions will automatically be canceled when the order is canceled.
-* Include any type of recurring product to sell in your store.
-* Show recurring frequency in the WooCommerce Subscription List Table.
+* Show recurring frequency in the Subscription List Table.
-* Multistep setup for auto configurations of the Subscription WooCommerce plugin and its requirements.
+* Setup WooCommerce Subscription plugin flow through the multistep form
-* Enable log.
-Store managers require these log files and WooCommerce developers can automatically generate them based on specific logging parameters.
+* Automatically generate subscription error logs based on specific logging parameters.
-* Use popular payment gateways with subscriptions for WooCommerce.
-* Email notifications for failed subscription renewal orders.
+* Support Stripe and PayPal payment Gateway with subscriptions for WooCommerce Email notifications for subscription renewal orders.

-== THE WOOCOMMERCE SUBSCRIPTION PLUGIN CAN MEET ALL YOUR REQUIREMENTS!
-SO, WHY DELAY? == [**Download Now!!**](https://downloads.wordpress.org/plugin/subscriptions-for-woocommerce.zip)
+== SUBSCRIPTIONS FOR WOOCOMMERCE PLUGIN MEET YOUR REQUIREMENT, SO == [**Download Now!!**](https://downloads.wordpress.org/plugin/subscriptions-for-woocommerce.zip)

 == WHAT IS INCLUDED IN OUR FREE SUBSCRIPTIONS FOR WOOCOMMERCE PLUGIN ==